gabrielbourget/compilerFrontEnd/README.md

   - ./(executable name) (path to input file) > (path to output file)

 ##Part 3 - The Symbol Table
-In assignment 3, I was tasked with creating a symbol table data structure, which was a managed database of the variable identifiers identified during the scanning process, along with other useful information, such as the variable name, type, initial value, and line number.
+In assignment 3, I was tasked with creating a symbol table data structure, which was a managed database of the variable identifiers found during the scanning process, along with other useful information, such as the variable name, type, initial value, and line number.
 The symbol table descriptor is a container structure which holds a pointer to the database of symbol table variable records, a count of how many are stored, an offset number to next STVR to be added, and a pointer to a buffer structure holding all the variable names.

 To capture this information at the most efficient time possible, the scanner code was modified slightly.
 With these modifications, when the scanner code identified a token that could be identified as either an arithmetic or string variable identifier, it was incorporated into the symbol table as the scanner token was generated.
 These changes can be seen in scanner.c, in the the accepting state functions for arithmetic and string variable identifiers (aa_funct02() and aa_func03()).